Instagram B2B Marketing: Strategies, Examples & How to Measure It

 • Educate with consistency: Talk about your product features, but also show what's new.
 This makes users realize that you're constantly adding something new to the product and making it better.

-When I think about Instagram for B2B marketing, one thing stands out: the brands winning here are the ones that mix creativity with credibility.
+When I think about using Instagram for b2b marketing, one thing stands out: the brands winning here are the ones that mix creativity with credibility.

-ClickUp leans into humor, Miro nails visual consistency, and Shopify turns customer stories into community fuel.
+ClickUp leans into humor, monday.com nails a distinct, recognizable visual identity, and Shopify turns customer stories into community fuel.
 The common thread?
 They use Instagram to connect, not just broadcast.

 I like that B2B teams now see Instagram as a place to be relatable, showcase expertise, and spark conversations that lead to real business results.